2010 Minnesota gubernatorial election: Democratic–Farmer–Labor primary

 The list of candidates seeking the DFL's nomination was long going into the February 2 caucuses, with over 11 candidates having submitted their names for the candidate preference ballot.
 Former U.S. Senator Mark Dayton notably declined to be included on the ballot.
 Minneapolis Mayor R. T. Rybak won the straw poll with 21.8% of the vote, with State House Speaker Margaret Anderson Kelliher receiving 20.1%, and "uncommitted" receiving 14.7%.
 The other each candidates received single-digit support.

 Former State Senator Steve Kelley dropped out of the race after a disappointing result in the straw poll.
 State Senator Tom Bakk also dropped out on March 20 after announcing at the St. Louis County Convention that he believed his chances of winning were slim.

 On April 24, the DFL State Convention was held in Duluth.
 State Senator John Marty withdrew from the race after seeing lower than expected support on the first ballot, and State Representative Tom Rukavina withdrew after the fourth ballot, endorsing Kelliher.
 State Representative Paul Thissen withdrew after the fifth ballot, and before the results of the sixth ballot were announced, Rybak withdrew as well, endorsing Kelliher.
 Kelliher was subsequently endorsed by the convention.
 Ramsey County Attorney Susan Gaertner, who had not sought the DFL endorsement but was planning to run in the primary, dropped out two days later.
 That left Kelliher facing Dayton and former State House Minority Leader Matt Entenza in the August primary.

 Shortly after the end of the 2010 legislative term, all three major DFL candidates had announced their choices for lieutenant governor.
 On May 21, Kelliher announced that John Gunyou would be her running mate.
-Gunyou is Minnetonka City Manager and was state finance commissioner in Republican Governor Arne Carlson's administration.
+Gunyou was Minnetonka City Manager and was state finance commissioner in Republican Governor Arne Carlson's administration.
 On May 24, Dayton announced Yvonne Prettner Solon as his running mate.
-Solon is a psychologist and three-term state senator.
+Solon was a psychologist and three-term state senator.
 On May 27, Entenza announced Robyne Robinson as his running mate.
-Robinson is a small-business owner and former TV anchor.
+Robinson was a small-business owner and former TV anchor.

 Dayton narrowly won the August 10 primary, earning the right to serve as his party's nominee.
 He was formally endorsed by the DFL on August 21.